 - Accessory buildings may be temporarily used as a dwelling during the construction of a cottage.
 However, in order to build an accessory building, you first must have approval for the main dwelling place.

 - Arbutus and Garry oaks may not be cut down.

 - Certain properties must have a rain catchment system.

 It goes on and on.
 There are so many details that may put a wrench into your plans, whether you’re planning a tiny off-grid cabin or a massive holiday home.

 Who are the People in the Neighbourhood?

-We’re planning on cycling to the cottage and heading to the beach on foot.
-So we need a neighbourhood that is just fine for our car-free lifestyle.
+We were planning on cycling to the cottage and heading to the beach on foot.
+So we need a neighbourhood that was just fine for our car-free lifestyle.

 When I was a kid, we had a friend who had a cottage that was a painful 4-hour drive from the city.
 We only went up to visit them a few times.
 The lake was beautiful.
 The surrounding forests and farms were peaceful.
 But the drive was pure torture.
 And they did it every weekend!

 Most everyone I know has a drive, then a ferry ride to their cottage.
 It’s doable, but not something they do every weekend.